 Tasted twice - last time in October 2012.
 Consistent notes.
-Impressive, very aromatic, and sappy wine, many ripe blackcurrants and blackberries here, lovely structure and length on the palate.
+Impressive, very aromatic, and sappy wine, with many ripe blackcurrants and blackberries here, lovely structure and length on the palate.
 Velvety.
-Great balance and rich in nuances.
+Outstanding balance and rich in nuances.
 Excellent stuff.

 Pontet Canet 2003 93p

 Tasted in October 2012.
 Alfred Tesseron calls this wine a "Mediterranean" style.
-I don't quite agree, as it didn't show any "warm" flavours on fruit, and tannin wasn't dry.
-It showed more concentration, more depth and better complexity than in 2001.
+I don't quite agree, as it didn't show any "warm" flavors on the fruit, and the tannin wasn't dry.
+It showed more concentration, more depth, and better complexity than in 2001.
 Long finish.
 Superb wine.